-If you need a roomy SUV but the thought of a full-size Suburban turns you off, check out the 2008 Dodge Durango.
+If you need a roomy SUV but the thought of a full-size Suburban turns you off, check out the 2009 Dodge Durango.
 It offers seating for seven and still has a fair amount of room for cargo behind the third-row seat.
-Power freaks will love the optional 5.7-liter HEMI V8 engine.
+Environmentally conscious power freaks will love the optional 5.7-liter HEMI Hybrid.

 The Dodge Durango isn’t big like a Chevrolet Suburban, but it’s still big and thirsty on gas.
 The Durango’s bold styling may not be everyone’s cup of tea and may grow old fast.

 The available split-folding third-row seats can be folded flush, and a flip-and-tumble second-row seat greatly aids entry and exit for rear passengers.
 The handsome dash is clean, simple and easy to use, with controls well within the driver’s reach and logically arranged.
 Low-back rear seats won’t block the driver’s rearward view and feature headrests that can extend high enough to accommodate the tallest passengers.
-Introduced last year is the heated quad bucket seat package available on the SLT and Limited trim levels.
+A nice option is the heated quad bucket seat package available on the Limited trim level.

-The 2008 Dodge Durango’s styling may be new, but it’s no less bold than the first Dodge Durango.
-The Durango’s new look basically exaggerates the original model’s popular styling by enlarging the grille and front headlamps and giving a new look to the rear.
-Larger six-by-nine-inch side mirrors improve driver visibility, while optional 20-inch chrome wheels are sure to increase the Durango’s ability to get noticed.
+The 2009 Dodge Durango’s styling remains as bold as the first Dodge Durango.
+The Durango’s newest look basically exaggerates the original model’s popular styling by enlarging the grille and front headlamps and giving a new look to the rear.
+Large six-by-nine-inch side mirrors improve driver visibility, while optional 20-inch chrome wheels are sure to increase the Durango’s ability to get noticed.
 Total up all the little changes and the effect is one strikingly imposing vehicle that looks every bit as tough as it claims to be.

-On the road, the Durango delivers a noticeably smoother ride than its predecessor and several others in the class.
-The quieter interior is free from the intrusive wind and tire noise of the first generation.
+On the road, the Durango delivers a noticeably smoother ride than several others in the class.
+The quiet interior is free from the intrusive wind and tire noise of the first generation.
 The steering is pretty impressive for a vehicle of this size, with good response and feedback that allow the driver to make exact lane changes and easily negotiate tight turns.
 Power for the base Durango is supplied by a sturdy 3.7-liter V6, with the 4.7-liter Magnum and the mighty 5.7-liter HEMI V8s as options.
-The base Durango is rear-wheel drive and offers the option of on-demand four-wheel drive; V8-powered Durangos have a tow/haul transmission setting that reduces gear searching by remaining in a lower gear for better pulling power.
+The base Durango is rear-wheel drive and offers the option of on-demand four-wheel drive but only when equipped with the 4.7-liter V8; V8-powered Durangos have a tow/haul transmission setting that reduces gear searching by remaining in a lower gear for better pulling power.

-The 2008 Dodge Durango’s Manufacturer’s Suggested Retail Price (MSRP) ranges from around $27,000 for the entry-level V6-powered SXT to a high of nearly $46,000 for a fully-loaded four-wheel-drive Limited with the HEMI V8.
+The 2009 Dodge Durango’s Manufacturer’s Suggested Retail Price (MSRP) ranges from around $29,000 for the entry-level V6-powered SE to a high of nearly $48,000 for a fully-loaded four-wheel-drive Limited with the HEMI V8.
 Although the Durango is as big as the Toyota Sequoia, Ford Expedition and Chevrolet Tahoe, it’s priced at thousands less, even with the V8 engine.
 Before you set out to buy, be sure to check the Fair Purchase Price page, which shows the typical transaction price for a Durango in your area.
 You may also want to check the incentives listed on the optional equipment page.
 As for resale, Kelley Blue Book expects the Durango to hold an average projected residual value, on par with the Ford Expedition but well below the Chevrolet Tahoe and Toyota Sequoia.

-Options include a 4.7-liter V8 or a 5.7-liter HEMI V8, rear-seat DVD entertainment, six-disc CD/MP3 in-dash changer, leather seats, shift-on-the-fly four-wheel drive, third-row seat, navigation, heated front and rear quad bucket seating, power rear liftgate, ParkSense rear park assist, ParkView rear back-up camera, remote start, electronic transfer case, aluminum wheels, power sun roof, SIRIUS Satellite Radio and power-adjustable pedals.
+Options include a 4.7-liter V8, 5.7-liter HEMI V8 or a 5.7-liter HEMI Hybrid, rear-seat DVD entertainment, six-disc CD/MP3 in-dash changer, uconnect tunes with 30-gigabyte hard drive, leather seats, shift-on-the-fly four-wheel drive, third-row seat, uconnect gps navigation, heated front and rear quad bucket seating, power rear liftgate, ParkSense rear park assist, ParkView rear back-up camera, remote start, electronic transfer case, aluminum wheels, power sun roof, SIRIUS Satellite Radio and power-adjustable pedals.

 HEMI EngineThe powerful HEMI V8 engine adds less than a thousand dollars to the price tag without a huge penalty in fuel economy.Optional Heated Cloth Front SeatsAvailable on the SLT and Adventurer trims, these seats add warmth without having to add expensive leather as well.